Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Non-Nucleoside Reverse Transcriptase Inhibitors (NNRTIs)

-NNRTIs work by preventing the HIV virus from reproducing.
+NNRTIs work by preventing the virus from reproducing.
 Normally, RNA from the virus enters a CD4 T cell, and uses material from the cell’s nucleus to convert into DNA.
 NNRTIs block this reaction, so the virus’ RNA load is wasted (x).

 Nucleoside and Nucleotide Reverse Transcriptase Inhibitors (NRTIs)